 Cobea Penstemon

-There are approximately 280 different species of native penstemons to the United States and many of them grow native in Kansas.
-This native grows in the eastern 2/3 of the state and can currently be seen blooming in roadside ditches or along the limestone bluffs of our native prairies.
-Also known as “beardtongue” this beautiful plant has white to pale purple flowers that bloom on tall stalks from May through June.
-Interestingly enough the flowers will be a different color based on the location they are growing in.
+There are approximately 280 species of native penstemons in the United States, and many of them grow native in Kansas.
+This native grows in the eastern 2/3 of the state and can bloom in roadside ditches or along the limestone bluffs of our native prairies.
+Also known as “beardtongue,” this beautiful plant has white to pale purple flowers that bloom on tall stalks from May through June.
+Interestingly enough, the flowers will be a different color based on their growing location.
 They are easy to spot driving down the highway and in native pastures, especially this time of year.
-Most range in height from 6 to 40” tall and all attract a wide variety of native bees and pollinators.
-There are several cultivated varieties that are available with different colors of blooms, heights and leaf colors.
-Penstemons grow best in full sun with well drained soils as they do not tolerate consistently wet areas in the garden.
-They can be used in rock gardens or in the regular landscape for a spring blooming flower.
-Penstemons are tolerant of drought, deer and are very low maintenance.
+Most range in height from 6 to 40” tall, and all attract a wide variety of native bees and pollinators.
+Several cultivated varieties are available in different bloom colors, heights, and leaf colors.
+Penstemons grow best in full sun with well-drained soils, as they do not tolerate consistently wet areas in the garden.
+They can be used in rock gardens or the regular landscape for a spring blooming flower.
+Penstemons are tolerant of drought and deer and are very low maintenance.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.